Mendeo/web-shared-folder/README.md

 Convenient http server on nodejs.
 Designed to share some folder on a local network or even on the Internet.
 It can also be used as a web server to serve static sites.

-**A full security audit has not been conducted, so using this server directly to access from the Internet may not be secure.
-In this case, it is recommended to run this server in a container.
-See below for an example of running from docker.**

 Capabilities
 * Pages are automatically displayed in the user language (only two languages are available at the moment).
 * User can download the selected files and folders at once as a zip archive.